axsaucedo/industrial-machine-learning/contents.md

 ## #LetsDoThis

 [NEXT SECTION]
-# 1. Machine Learning Intuition
+# 1. The Early Crypto-Beginnings

 [NEXT]

+Crypto-ML Ltd. managed to obtain access to a unique dataset, which allowed them

-Crypto-ML Ltd. managed to appear in top tech magazines and raise VC money with their initial prototype.
+to built their initial prototype and raise massive amounts of VC money

 <pre><code class="code python hljs" style="font-size: 1em; line-height: 1em">
 import random